-Choosing the right words to search with can sometimes be difficult, especially when you search for information about a topic that you don’t know much about.
+Choosing the right words to search with can sometimes be difficult, especially when searching for information about a topic you don’t know much about.
 This can be true regardless of whether you might be searching for information on the gravitational effects of binary stars on each other or the best way to groom a certain breed of dog or different approaches for making your homemade ice cream.

 When you enter some words for your query in a search box and hit enter, you’ll often see some suggested or related searches in addition to links and descriptions of pages that may be relevant for your search.
 These suggestions might be at the top of the search results, at the bottom, to one side or another, in the middle of results, or any or all of those locations.

-For example, when I search for [salt water fishing] at the major search engines, I see many related terms and other suggestions for my searches.
+For example, when searching for [salt water fishing] at the major search engines, I see many related terms and other suggestions for my searches.

 Google often shows query suggestions at different places in search results, including “query refinements” at the top and in the middle of results, and “searches related” at the bottom of results, like in the following screenshot: